CloudLabs-Samples/EduLabs/Demo/azure/demo-gen.md

 # Astera's Free Trial

-## Overview

-This lab environment features a Windows Virtual Machine equipped with SQL Server and SQL Server Management Studio (SSMS), configured with both Windows and SQL authentication enabled.

 ## Getting Started

 After provisioning, you'll find a virtual machine (JumpVM) loaded on the left and a comprehensive lab guide on the right within your browser.